The right to self-determination is meaningless without permanent sovereignty over natural resources.1

 The alternate rights regime of section 35 endangers the future of Indigenous Peoples by supporting the compartmentalization of a domestic iteration of self-determination.5 The compartmentalization is done by separating land and resources from the recognition of political autonomy.
 The Government of Canada does this currently using two types of bilateral agreements:

 1. Land Claim Agreements:

 2. Self-Government Agreements:

-The combination of Land Claim and Self-Government Agreements with the support of the alternate rights regime, replaces international self-determination with Crown-defined self-government while extinguishing distinct peoples and residual sovereignty to land and resources.5 6 7 This perfect storm completes the colonization and assimilation of Indigenous Peoples in Canada.
+The combination of Land Claim and Self-Government Agreements with the support of the alternate rights regime, replaces international self-determination with Crown-defined self-government while extinguishing distinct peoples and residual sovereignty to land and resources.5,6,7 This perfect storm completes the colonization and assimilation of Indigenous Peoples in Canada.
 Whether the Government of Canada uses the alternate rights regime with existing treaties, or modern Land Claim - Self-Government Agreement couplets, the effect is the same, cultural genocide.

-a.
-Extinguishing Indigenous Self-Determination in Canada:
+Extinguishing Indigenous Land and Resource Soveriegnty in Canada:

 The four tools used for extinguishing Indigenous self-determination in Canada are:

 3. Section 35 Treaty Rights; and,